RecordedFuture-ProfessionalServices/psengine/docs/modules/logger.md

 INFO:__main__:EnrichedIP: 8.8.8.8, Risk Score: 0, Last Seen: 2025-09-01 09:44:16
 ```

-Any log entries of higher level, like `ERROR` or `CRITICAL`, will be shown as well.
+Any log entries of a higher level, like `ERROR` or `CRITICAL`, will be shown as well.

 #### 2: Use `RFLogger` in combination with another PSEngine module